The God of the Old Testament

 God, who is the same yesterday, today, and forever, is worthy of all our devotion and love.
 We must also remember that God executes perfect justice, as both the Old as well as the New Testaments demonstrate.
 Not only is the innocent, sinless Son of God sacrificed for the sake of humanity, but the just reward of eternal separation from God incessantly sought by those who reject God is also affirmed in the New Testament.
 Until the Spirit and truth of the gospel strips us of all our fleeting fortitude, presenting us before God bereft of any hope outside his mercy and grace, we will never lack excuses for resisting Him.

 J.M.
-Njoroge is a member of the speaking team at Ravi Zacharias International Ministries in Atlanta, Georgia.
+Njoroge is a member of the speaking team with RZIM based in Kenya.